Blog · Review Essay · Last reviewed June 23, 2026

-The Age of AI and the Machine as Geopolitical Mind
+The Age of AI and the Geopolitics of Delegated Cognition

-Henry Kissinger, Eric Schmidt, and Daniel Huttenlocher's The Age of AI: And Our Human Future is a short elite-policy book with an enormous premise: artificial intelligence is not only a new tool but a new actor in how societies know, decide, fight, govern, and imagine reality.
-Its value is not that it gives a complete account of AI.
-It is that it shows how AI looks from the commanding heights of statecraft, industry, and technical administration.
+Henry Kissinger, Eric Schmidt, and Daniel Huttenlocher's The Age of AI: And Our Human Future is a short elite-policy book with an enormous premise: artificial intelligence has become a new layer of mediation in how societies know, decide, fight, govern, and imagine reality.
+Don't read it for a complete account of AI.
+Read it for the rarer thing it offers: a view of how AI looks from the commanding heights of statecraft, industry, and technical administration.

 The Book